 The estimated population of Maine is over 1,317,200 with a workforce of approximately 704,700.
-Maine is the 40th largest state in terms of population, and there is a high demand for computer forensics professionals.
+Maine is the 40th largest state in terms of population, and there is a high demand for Maine computer forensics professionals.

-The as computer forensics field continues to expand, so will the number of schools offering campus-based computer forensics degree programs in Maine.
+Computer forensics degree programs are available at both campus and online computer forensics schools in Maine.
+As the computer forensics field continues to expand, so will the number of schools offering campus-based computer forensics degree programs in Maine.
 Even when that day comes, you should still give online schools serious consideration.

 When it comes to standard operating procedure in computer forensics, every state has its own laws and procedures.
 Currently, Maine is operating with regards to the Federal Rules of Civil Procedure Amendments.
 There are currently no additional state laws or statutes on the books in Maine concerning computer forensics or data recovery*.